 Grill brushes have a fairly straightforward design but understanding the various features will guide you in finding the brush that matches your grill-cleaning needs.

-Head: The head of the grill brush is made of metal, and there are various shapes and sizes to fit different grill sizes and grate patterns.
-Some heads have heavy-gauge metal wiring that holds the bristles, and others are flat structures with embedded bristles, much like a hairbrush.
+Head: The head of the grill brush is usually made of metal, and there are various shapes and sizes to fit different grill sizes and grate patterns.
+Some heads have heavy-gauge metal wiring that holds the brush head, and others are flat structures, much like a hairbrush.

 Scraper tools: Some grill brushes are two tools in one because they also have a built-in scraper.
 This feature is handy for grills that haven’t been cleaned in a while or have developed buildup that’s especially hard to remove.

 Hole, hook, or loop: Most grill brushes have a hole, hook, or loop on the handle for hanging and storing the brush when not in use.

 Grill brushes are reasonably priced tools for keeping your grill looking and functioning at its best.

 On the low end of the price range, you can expect to spend about $8 to $14 on a basic brush.

 If you want a brush that will last a bit longer and includes a scraper, you’ll spend around $15 to $20.

 The most durable grill brushes are likely to have a wider head, thick metal handle, scraper, and other user-friendly features.
 These cost approximately $21 to $35 and up.

 A. Grill brushes made of brass are a bit softer than their stainless-steel counterparts.
 That’s why they’re best suited for grills surfaces that are more prone to scratches and damage, such as coated grates.
 If you own a standard grill with grates made of stainless steel, iron, or other uncoated metal, a grill brush with stainless steel or stone is your best bet.